Omega-3 And Omega-6 Fats: The Balance

 While both omega-3 and omega-6 are essential fatty acids (EFAs), they cannot be synthesised by the body and therefore must be obtained from food.
 Higher intakes of omega-6 are linked with the inflammatory cascade and ill health.
 Let’s take a look at these two oils in more detail.

 These are our anti-inflammatory fats, essential for nutrient density, access to fat-soluble vitamins A, D, E and K, satiety, hormonal control, skin integrity, heart health, memory and cognition.
 Examples include avocado, nuts, seeds, olive oil, sacha inchi oil, flaxseed oil, wild caught salmon, sardines and grass fed animal products.

-The research surrounding the health benefits of omega 3s is clear and eicosapentanaenoic acid (EPA) and docosahexaenoic acid (DHA) offer the greatest benefit.
-These omega-3 fats are found exclusively in seafood and marine algae, and why the consumption of wild caught salmon and sardines is continually encouraged.
+The research surrounding the health benefits of omega-3s is clear and eicosapentanaenoic acid (EPA) and docosahexaenoic acid (DHA) offer the greatest benefit.
+These omega-3 fats are found exclusively in seafood and marine algae, and hence why the consumption of wild caught salmon and sardines is continually encouraged.

 What about refined vegetable oils?

 These are the one area where you can create the biggest difference to your health.
 Refined vegetable oils have been found to be highly inflammatory and as discussed, one of the biggest reasons for the imbalanced omega-6 to omega-3 ratio we see in the Western world.
 Examples include cottonseed, corn, soybean and canola oil.